Selection and Influence in Cultural Dynamics: The Local Model

 In the previous section, we have given essentially complete characterizations of convergence and stability of equilibria under the global model, in which all types have the potential to interact, even though only certain pairs of types can influence each other (according to the graph $\infgraph$).

 We now consider the local model, which is at the other extreme of our general family: here, the interaction graph $\intgraph$ is the same as the influence graph $\infgraph$; hence, interactions occur only between individuals who also have the potential to influence each other.
 (We will generally denote this underlying graph by $\infgraph$, with the understanding that $\intgraph = \infgraph$.)
 We find that the problems of convergence and stability are much more challenging in this case.
 For the global model, we were able to extract very useful organizing structures in the dynamical system that gave us a natural progress measure toward convergence.
 But as is well known, in general, a dynamical system on even a small number of variables may have convergence properties that are extremely difficult to analyze or express.
+For example, not only does Lemma~\ref{lem_glob_nondecreasing} not hold for the node masses; a reformulation for \emph{interaction masses} does not hold, either.

 Given the complex behavior of the update rules for the local model, we find that the convergence and stability questions are already difficult on graphs $\infgraph$ with a small number of nodes, and we focus our results here on such cases.
 (Of course, based on the motivating premise of the model, even systems with a small number of variables are frequently natural, corresponding to selection and influence dynamics in societies with, for example, a small number of languages, a small number of political parties, or a small number of dominant religions or cultures.)

 We begin by considering the case $\w > 1$ and first prove the following theorem: \begin{theorem} Under the local model, if the influence graph is a $3$-path, then the system converges from any starting state. \end{theorem}